- 16 Jan 2026

 Activity Timeline

-The Activity section at the bottom of the reported phish offers a collaborative timeline of events and user-added comments related to the Assessment.
-You can use the pre-built tabs to view different levels of information on the timeline.
+The Activity section at the bottom offers a collaborative timeline of events and user-added comments related to the Assessment.
+Click the tabs to view activity details like Assessment status changes, Phishing Triage activity, and user comments.

 Comments: Displays user-added comments from both your team and Red Canary’s team.
 New comments can be added at the top of the timeline.